 Be wary of customers who let you know right away that their card won’t read.
 A common fraud scheme is when defaced cards are presented that can’t be read, either by magnetic strip or chip readers.
 Counterfeit cards are often altered intentionally—the fraudster wants you to bypass their anti-fraud features.

 Damaged cards are a red flag.
 It’s your right to ask for another form of payment or decline the transaction rather than manually enter data from a damaged card.

 Payment processors continually monitor your transactions for fraudulent activity, using the power of data to uncover suspicious transactions.
 Transactions that fall outside the routine will often be flagged as potential fraud.
 Unfortunately those filters can flag legitimate transactions.
 That’s known as a false positive, something every business wants to avoid.

 If you need to perform any transaction that is out of character for your business, give your processor a call first.
 If you are a restaurant that typically does $30 swiped or dipped transactions, call your processor before you manually run a $5,000 sale for a catered wedding.
 If you're going to run an unusually large transaction, call ahead to let processor know what you're doing.

-Best practice #1.
-Accept cards only from the authorized user.
+4. Only accept cards only from the authorized user

 There are no “borrowing privileges” with credit and debit cards.
-If doesn’t matter if it is the wife or husband, daughter or son: The only authorized user of any credit or debit card is the person whose name is on the front and signature is on the back of the card.
-“Letters of authorization” for use of a credit card are not valid, even when accompanied by the best of intentions.
+The only authorized user of any credit or debit card is the person whose name is on the front of the card.
 By accepting payment without validating ID, you may be liable for any chargeback in case of fraud.

 Simple due diligence that takes seconds can save you time, money, and headaches down the road.